-Hurricane Katrina was just one of seven major hurricanes observed in the Atlantic basin that year, making about half of all tropical cyclones in 2005 major hurricanes.
-2005 was the year with most hurricanes in the Atlantic (15), followed by 2010 (12), including Hurricane Sandy
+2005, when Hurricane Katrina struck New Orleans, was the worst hurricane seasons since 1851, records from the National Oceanographic & Meteorological Laboratory at NOAA show.
+Hurricane Katrina was just one of seven major hurricanes observed in the Atlantic basin that year, making almost half of all tropical cyclones in 2005 major hurricanes.
+2005 was the year with most hurricanes in the Atlantic (15), followed by 2010 (12), including Hurricane Sandy, and 1969 (also 12).